fairagro/D4.4.1_SciWIn_concept/report.md

 ### The missing Research Data Commons

 The proposal foresaw the integration of SciWIn into a joint infrastructure involving in particular an "RDC mediation layer" [@ewert2023], where "RDC" stands for "Research Data Commons".
 RDC was anticipated to become "an overarching virtual expandable infrastructure" [@glockner2020] hosting "cross-cutting services for the NFDI" [@bierwirth2020].
 While @glockner2020 and @bierwirth2020 are mere declarations of intent, the consortium NFDI4BioDiversity proposed to establish RDC as a cloud-based research infrastructure and provided a high-level architectural layered concept for RDC [@glockner2020a] into which SciWIn was supposed to be integrated.

-In addition to "RDC" as infrastructure, the term "RDC" was also used in the FAIRagro proposal in the sense of a set of criteria that services should fulfil be be interoperable with the NFDI-wide infrastructure.
-It was proposed that "FAIRagro will comply with the NFDI-RDC" and that "Storage Instances [of M4.4] ... will hold RDC-compliant FAIR DOs ..."
+In addition to "RDC" as infrastructure, the term "RDC" was also used in the FAIRagro proposal in the sense of a set of criteria that services should fulfil be be interoper able with the NFDI-wide infrastructure.
+It was proposed that "FAIRagro will comply wit h the NFDI-RDC" and that "Storage Instances [of M4.4] ... will hold RDC-compliant FAIR DOs ..."

-In June 2024 we organized a meeting with stakeholders from NFDI4Biodiversity, which were involved in the design and implementation of the NFDI4BioDiversity-specific RDC (Bio-RDC).
+In June 2024 we organized a meeting with stakeholders from NFDI4Biodiversity, which w ere involved in the design and implementation of the NFDI4BioDiversity-specific RDC (Bio-RDC).
 It turned out that at that point in time, RDC existed as "a blueprint", an "architectural model" and a collection of specfic individual services, namely